Why would you need a Parliamentarian?

 Parliamentarians are advisors.

 They assist the Chair in running a meeting by advising how to follow the rules.
 What is the most important rule?
 Be fair.
 And the second most important rule?
 Communicate clearly.
 People can (and do!) disagree, but meetings really deteriorate if there is a feeling that people are not being treated fairly.

 Organizations that follow Robert’s Rules of Order start their Conventions under those rules.
 Then a Convention will adopt rules specific to the Convention.
-These typically restrict members’ rights such as the length of debate or the length of speeches during debate or who can speak on the convention floor.
+These typically restrict members’ rights such as the length of debate or the length of speeches during debate.

-Often, there is a script, a tool to help the Chair run the meeting smoothly.
+Often, there is a script to help the Chair run the meeting smoothly.
 A good script will anticipate what will happen.
 Robert’s Rules of Order come into play once a motion is on the floor — as in the example above.
 The Chair needs to know how to handle each motion and what vote is required.
 The Parliamentarian is there to assist the Chair in following the rules and typically assists with script writing for a Convention.